 Protein is an essential component of a healthy diet because of its role in building and preserving our muscle tissue.
 Meat is most people’s primary source of protein but can also be expensive.

-Eggs, beans, peanut butter and even tofu are all awesome protein sources to use throughout the week alongside our normal meat servings.
+Eggs, beans, peanut butter and even tofu are all healthy protein sources to use throughout the week alongside your normal meat servings.

 Bulk whole grains

 Whole grains are an important carbohydrate source because of the benefits their fiber content provides.
-Buying foods like oatmeal, pasta and brown rice in bulk provide these grains at cheaper prices and luckily aren’t quick to expire.
+Buying foods like oatmeal, pasta and brown rice in bulk provides these grains at cheaper prices.
+Luckily, these aren’t quick to expire.